Bridge Cleaning along Sol Duc River

 Jurisdictional Guidance - The following guidance documents have been developed in coordination with the Corps Seattle District that provides clarification regarding 404 jurisdiction and transportation activities:

-The following Interagency Agreements are directly related to programmatic permits.
+The following Interagency Agreement is directly related to programmatic permits.
 A complete list of all current WSDOT Interagency Agreements can be found on the Interagency Agreements (pdf 188 kb) section of the Environmental Procedures Manual.

 Memorandum of Agreement between WSDOT and WDFW (pdf 1.7 mb) (issued May 2008) This MOA between WDFW and WSDOT facilitates a more consistent application of the Hydraulic Code Rules and other existing interagency agreements.
 The MOA replaces a July 2002 agreement concerning work in state waters.